Get free chips and guacamole this week

 Taqado Mexican Kitchen is serving up the treat across its Abu Dhabi and Dubai dine-in locations.

 Where are these spots?
-In Dubai Media City, Mall of the Emirates, Barsha Heights, The Dubai Mall, Dubai Hills, Bay Square, Kite Beach, Studio City, DIFC, YAS Mall Abu Dhabi, and Town Square Dubai.
+Media City, I-Rise, Dubai Mall, Dubai Hills Mall, Bay Square, Studio City, DIFC, and YAS Mall.

 The avocado is a pretty versatile fruit; you can spread it on toast like butter, fry or grill it to make chips and even dunk into a mixer to get a milkshake.